 Some of the world’s largest city parks are situated in Canada.
-Canada’s largest city park, the North Saskatchewan River Valley Park System is North America’s fifth largest city park and is the world’s twelfth largest urban park.
-Many of the country’s vast city parks are managed by Parks Canada and were established as part of the country’s “Urban Park” project.
+Canada’s largest city park, the North Saskatchewan River Valley Park System is North America’s fifth largest city park and is the world’s thirteenth largest urban park.
+Many of the country’s vast city parks are managed by Parks Canada and were established as part of the country’s "Urban Park" project.
 These parks are not only crucial for leisure activities, but also in the safeguarding of endangered and rare animals which inhabit the park.

 The 3 Largest City Parks in Canada

 One major river that crosses the city of Edmonton, Alberta is the North Saskatchewan River, and along its banks is a chain of city parks which are collectively known as the North Saskatchewan River Valley Parks System.
 The Park covers an area of 7,284 hectares, and is one of North America’s largest city parks, and is the largest in Canada.
 There are 11 lakes and 22 ravines in North Saskatchewan River Valley Parks System.
 Some facilities that are found in the park system include Fort Edmonton Zoo, Gold Bar Park, Forest Heights Park, and the Edmonton Valley Zoo.
 Hiking, golfing, skiing, and skating are among the popular activities in the park system.
 The park is home to a thriving ecosystem, comprised of hares, deer, skunks, and porcupines.